Old MacDonald Kennels has launched its annual Sunflower Fundraiser - Sylvan Lake News

 Today, in addition to animal services, Old MacDonald Kennels also offers quality pet boarding services in a modern spacious rural facility, dog training, and adoption.

-Old MacDonalds Kennels is located at 430023 RR 235 in Ponoka County
+Old MacDonalds Kennels is located at 430023 Range Road 235 in Ponoka County.

 For more about the Sunflower Fundraiser or about Old MacDonald Kennels in general, check out www.oldmacdonaldkennels.com or call 403-783-7447.
 They can also be found on social media platforms.